This tool calculates the total power consumption of a set of speakers. It also gives the car amplifier requirements to drive these speakers.

 Example Calculation

 If you have three 75 W speakers, the total wattage is 225 W. These speakers require an amplifier capable of producing between 202 and 270 Watt.
+It’s best to pick an amplifier at the higher end of this range – closer to 270 W.

 Can I drive my speakers with a lower wattage amplifier?

-Yes you can.
-The downside is that you won’t be able to maximize the performance of the speaker.
-Remember to ensure that the amp is not operating at levels where distortion or clipping can occur.
-This will reduce the risk of damaging the speaker due to a higher average power.
+âš¡ If you are using a lower wattage amplifier, make sure that the amp is not operating at levels where distortion or clipping can occur.
+This will increase the risk of damaging the speaker due to a higher average power as a result of the harmonic content in the amplifier output.

 References